ALTIBASE/Documents/Manuals/Tools/eng/Altibase 3rd Party Connector Guide.md

 ##### Settings for LOB data retrieval in the SQuirreL SQL client

-This setting is required when retrieving LOB data in the SQL tab or in the Objects tab.
+The following setting is required to display LOB data in the SQL tab or the Objects tab.

 1. Change the Data Type Controls setting.<br>
    In 'File -> Global Preferences -> Data Type Controls tab', check the "Read contents when table is first loaded" option of BLOB or CLOB